JoergBitzer/AudioDevOrga/installReadMe.md

 ```console
    add_subdirectory(CrossPlugInTest)
 ```
-2. Build the SuperProject or use the cmake tools given in VS Code
+2. Build the SuperProject or use the cmake tools given in VS Code (see next section, how to install and use VSC)
 ```console
     cmake -B build
     cmake --build build